Hu Xiao’s wedding was an embarrassment.

 The hongbao is presented on the assumption that it will be returned some day.
-This may not be assured in workplaces, since people frequently change employment.
-Colleagues are often just a business relationship, separate from your personal life.
-Therefore better to not risk inviting a colleague to your wedding until you have established a good personal relationship.
+This may not be guaranteed with one’s coworkers, since they may change employment and are separate from your personal life.
+Therefore, better to not risk inviting a colleague to your wedding unless you have established a good personal relationship.

 Guests may fret about how much to include in a hongbao (will you avail yourself of the plus one?).
 The appropriate sum varies, depending on region, relationship and financial status of both host and guest.

 Generally, richer regions like first-tier cities require greater amount.
 The closer the relationship is, the more money.
-But a single person does not necessarily give a hongbao to their relatives—since he/she is part of a bigger family, his/her parents’ hongbao will suffice.
+But not every relative of the bride or groom necessarily has to give a hongbao—since they may be considered part of a bigger family, so their parents’ hongbao will suffice.

-If there are records between the couple’s family and yours, you can refer to the information recorded and give a decent amount back this time by adding 100 RMB or more, according to the amount, and account of inflation.
-If there are no records, consult parents since they will know all about the “hongbao market” in their hometown.
-With couples from other places, play it safe and check with shared friends.
+If there are records of hongbao transaction between the couple’s family and yours, you can refer to the information recorded and give a decent amount back this time by adding 100 RMB or more, depending on the original amount and inflation.
+If there are no records, consult your parents, who will know all about the “hongbao market” in their hometown.
+If the couple is from another province or region, play it safe and check how much your mutual friends are giving.

 Traditionally, some numbers are believed to be auspicious for occasions like weddings.
 Generally, 2, 6, 8 and 9 are good numbers.
-For example, instead of 300 RMB, 299 (二九九, èr jiǔ jiǔ), which is similar to pronunciation of “ai jiu jiu”(爱久久, “love forever”) in Chinese, is more favorable.
+For example, instead of 300 RMB, give 299 (二九九, èr jiǔ jiǔ), which is similar to pronunciation of “ai jiu jiu”(爱久久, “love forever”) in Chinese.

-Even numbers are preferential to odd ones, especially the last digit.
+Even numbers are preferred to odd ones.
 For example, 200 RMB is actually better than 300 RMB, while 266 is better than 265.
-This is not fixed for all places.
-It’s better to check with locals.
+This is not true of all regions, so it’s better to check with locals.

-- Send one person to the banquet for each hongbao presented
+3. Send one guest for each hongbao presented

-Costs of wedding banquets are on the rise.
-At present, one table with 10 seats costs around 1,000 RMB in rural areas as reported, and much more in urban areas.
+The cost of wedding banquets is on the rise.
+At present, it’s reported that one table with 10 seats costs around 1,000 RMB in rural areas, and much more in urban areas.
 Each seat has a cost.
-Therefore, it is expected that one person should attend the banquet for each hongbao presented, even though the whole family may want to send their best wishes in person.
+Therefore, it may be best to send only one representative to the banquet for every hongbao that the family presents, even if the whole family wants to send their best wishes in person.

-These tips also apply to other special occasions in China such as funerals, celebrations for a newborn, moving apartments, and being admitted to a prestigious university.
+These tips also apply to other social gatherings in China such as funerals, celebrations for a newborn, moving apartments, and being admitted to a prestigious university.